Necessary health care

 Necessary health care under Regulation 883/04 - the European health insurance card/Substitute Certificate

-The insured persons from other Member States of the EU/EEA/Switzerland are entitled to necessary, or emergency health care in Croatia based on the European Health Insurance Card (EHIC) or a Provisional Replacement Certificate of the EHIC.
+The insured persons from other Member States of the another Member State of the European Union (EU), the European Economic Area countries (EEA - Iceland, Liechtenstein and Norway), Switzerland or the United Kingdom of Great Britain and Northern Ireland (UK), are entitled to necessary health care in Croatia based on the European Health Insurance Card (EHIC) or a Provisional Replacement Certificate of the EHIC.

 The person receives such healthcare at the physician’s health care practice, or in health care facilities in Croatia that have entered into an agreement with CHIF for the provision of healthcare services.